Tahubu-AI/microsoft-tmw-linux-migration/Labs/Exercise-01/readme.md

 ===

-# Task 5: Discover virtual machines on the Hyper-V host
+# Task 5: Discover virtual machines on the Hyper-V Host

 ## Introduction

-TODO: Create intro about registering an Azure Migrate appliance that will be used to discover and assess virtual machines on a Hyper-V host.
+Once the Azure Migrate appliance has been registered, it can begin discovering virtual machines hosted on your Hyper-V environment.
+This discovery process collects metadata about VM configurations, operating systems, and resource usage, which helps Contoso’s IT team assess readiness and plan migration strategies.

 ## Description

-In this task, you will use the Azure Migrate Project you created and generate a project key to allow you to set up an Appliance to get ready for replication and migration of your Linux VM.
+In this task, you will configure discovery credentials and sources, then initiate the discovery process.
+You will use the Azure Migrate Appliance Configuration Manager to provide credentials and host details for your Hyper-V environment.
+Once configured, the appliance will begin discovering virtual machines and report results to your Azure Migrate project.

 ## Success criteria

-- You have started a discovery in the Azure Migrate Project.
+- You have started a discovery in the Azure Migrate project
-- You have reviewed the discovery results in the Azure portal.
+- You have reviewed the discovery results in the Azure portal

 ## Learning resources